RaymondSWE/ServiceJSONData/README.md

 The code is structured in a straightforward manner:
 - **Models**: Hold the data
 - **Service**: Contains the business logic, including validation.
 - **Custom Exception**: Handles errors by sending objects, and I used the **Builder design pattern** to implement these exception.
-We could design more about the different design patterns in the interview.
+We could discuss more about the different design patterns in the interview.
 - **Controller**: Handles the  HTTP Request and Responses

 Everything has been tested using **Postman**.
 The URL for testing is: